Masaaki Ueki

 A well-rounded martial artist, Ueki was a dominant competitor through the 1960s and 1970s.
 In 1965 at the JKA All Japan Karate Championships he became Grand Champion by winning the kata event against Hideo Ochi.
 In the kumite event, he lost to Katsuya Kisaka in the final.

 Over the following years, Ueki developed a healthy rivalry with Ochi.
-Both men would become JKA All Japan Grand Champion on several occasions.
+Both men would become JKA All-Japan Grand Champion on several occasions.

 At the 9th and 10th JKA All Japan Karate Championships held in 1966 and 1967, Ochi was crowned Grand Champion.
 He defeated Ueki in the 1966 kata final.
 The following year both men reached the final again.
 This time Ueki was victorious.

-Ueki missed the next two JKA All Japan Karate Championships.
+Ueki missed the next two JKA All-Japan Karate Championships.
 He returned at the 14th JKA All Karate Championships in 1971 and became Grand Champion for the third time.
 In the kata final he defeated Yoshimasa Takahashi.
 In the final of the kumite event, he lost a Takeshi Oishi.

 In 1974 and 1975 Ueki won two further All Japan kata titles.
 At the 17th JKA All Japan Karate Championships, he defeated Yoshiharu Osaka in the kata final.
 The following year both men met in the final again.
 Ueki was victorious again.

-In 1979 Ueki appeared in Masatoshi Nakayama’s 11 books series ‘Best Karate‘.
+In 1979 Ueki appeared in Masatoshi Nakayama’s 11-book series ‘Best Karate‘.
 He appeared in ‘Book 3: Kumite 1‘, where he can be seen sparring against Mikio Yahara.
 He also appeared in ‘Book 8: Gankaku, Jion‘, where he performed the kata Gankaku.
 In ‘Book 11: Gojushiho Dai, Gojushiho Sho, Meikyo‘, he performs the kata Gojushiho Sho.

 Masatoshi Nakayama, the Chief Instructor of the JKA died in 1987.
 Motokuni Sugiura succeeded him as Chief Instructor.
 Nobuyuki Nakahara, a Tokyo businessman, became the Chairman of the JKA.
 Some instructors like Tetsuhiko Asai disagreed with the appointment.
 This led to a split in the JKA into two opposing factions.
 The Nakahara faction consisted of Ueki, Yoshiharu Osaka, and Masahiko Tanaka.
 The Matsuno faction consisted of Asai, Keigo Abe, Akihito Isaka, Mikio Yahara, and Masao Kagawa.
 Both factions referred to themselves as the JKA.
 There followed a 10-year legal battle between both factions.